The 2014 UBA Softball Leagues are not sanctioned by USSSA, ASA, or any other organization.

 "Thunder always accompanies lightning, even though its audible range can be diminished because of background noise … The current recommendation of the NSSL is to consider terminating play when the lightning is six miles away ("flash-to-bang" time of 30 seconds or less).
 This … was developed as a practical way to make a judgment in situations where other resources … are not available."

 UBA will not issue any refunds once you have completed your registration unless that spot can be filled by another team.
 If you withdraw from the league after the schedule is complete than No Refund will be issued.

 General Rules for UBA League Play

-Men’s Leagues and Men playing coed will hit – Classic M or Classic M plus only (blue stitch)?
+Men’s open Leagues and Thursday open coed – Classic M or Classic M plus only (blue stitch)?
 Women leagues and Women playing coed will hit - Classic W (blue stitch)

 *SPECIAL NOTE – UMPIRES MUST BE ABLE TO READ THE Classic M, Classic W, or Classic Plus DESIGNATION BEFORE THE BALL WILL BE ALLOWED IN PLAY.

 With the exception of the Men’s Power League, any ASA or USSSA bat that passes the test via the UBA bat tester will be legal in play.
 Random testing will occur at the fields.
 In addition, a bat will be automatically confiscated and brought to UBA for testing if it hits a ball that strikes a player.
 The Men’s Power League are required to have the NEW 2014 USSSA Stamp.

 No bat will be allowed to have foreign substance above the taper of the handle.
 Any bat that does have foreign substance above the taper of the handle will be removed immediately.